ErikRutyna/BARBECUES/README.md

 | Average Total Pressure Recovery Factor (@ (Supersonic) Exits) | 3 |

 # Changelog
+V1.2.6 Original AMR algorithm (mesh_refinement.refine_interp_uniform()) works, also newer and better refinement algorithm (mesh_refinement.adapt_mesh()) that is fully Numba compatible, so it is both faster and produces better quality meshes.

 V1.2.5 Numba JIT integration for continued speed increases.
-AMR & MOC-based initialization are temporarily broken until it has been updated to work with NUMBA JIT.
+AMR & MOC-based initialization are temporarily broken until it has been updated to work with Numba JIT.

 V1.2 Conversion of simulation input parameters to a JSON format and source code reconfiguration.